 You want it to get into as many hands as possible.
-Let them know it is a beta version.
+Let them know the Minimum Viable Product is a beta version.
 What you need is feedback.
 Lots of feedback.
 Set up a mechanism to encourage this.
 Promise a free version of the final product if you must.
 At this point, feedback regarding what features they want added on is more important than money.

 It’s the age-old concept of asking people what they want, then building and selling it to them.
-But keep in mind that your MVP also has to create value for beta users or they won’t care enough to provide feedback.
+But keep in mind that your Minimum Viable Product also has to create value for beta users or they won’t care enough to provide feedback.

 To recap our discussion so far, the two primary steps are:

 - Market and test your product with real world users in order to gain feedback.

 - Increase product’s value when you analyze user data and feedback in order to build a more fully functional version.